 - In addition to royal weddings, the church has been the venue for many state funerals (royalty) and funeral ceremonies for other highly distinguished people.
 Princess Diana’s widely televised funeral was held here in 1997.

-- Westminster Abbey is the final resting place of several British monarchs, including both kings responsible for building the church, as well as hundreds of other noteworthy figures in Britain’s past.
+- This is the final resting place of several British monarchs, including both kings responsible for building the church, as well as hundreds of other noteworthy figures in Britain’s past.

 Fun Fact: Westminster Abbey gets its name from King Edward’s era.
 Back then, the church was known as the “west minster” to distinguish it from the “east minster” which was St Paul’s Cathedral.
 The nickname stuck, and although it’s not the official name of the church, it’s what everyone knows it by today.